AHMEDY3DGENOME/PlantVarFilter/README.md

 The authors gratefully acknowledge the computational resources provided by Ye-Lab and the continued guidance in genomic data processing and AI-based phenotypic prediction.

 ## 11. License and Availability
-PlantVarFilter is released under the MIT License.
+PlantVarFilter is licensed under the **Ye-Lab (Peking University Institute of Advanced Agricultural Science, PKU-IAAS)** Copyright © 2025

 Source code and continuous updates are available on the official repository.
 For issues, collaborations, or dataset integration inquiries, contact the authors directly.

 ## 12. Future Directions
 Planned updates include: